b-g-goodell/sta-tra/README.md

 If an action remains in the `Buy_Q` or the `Sell_Q` for a long time, this means that the price hasn't allowed this action to be paired.
 This corresponds to buying high before a price drop, or selling low before a price rise.
 These are bad moves that we need to remember, historically, so that we can try to recover from epic bad decisions from the past.
 Hence, we need our current `Buy_Q` and `Sell_Q` to also be written to file after each time they are updated, say `Buy_Q.csv` and `Sell_Q.csv`.
 This way, each time we load the program, we pick up where we left off.

-#### Future implementations
+# Future implementations

 We will have more complicated buy/sell strategies.
 After we have some probabilities estimated, we can start using Kelly betting.
 Eventually, I would like to develop some neural networks that are trained to respond to time series.
+I also want to use a better-than-hourly historical pricing scheme, possibly pulling and logging price every minute or every 15 minutes or whatever.
+I also want to get this thing running on Digital Ocean so that I don't have to worry about accidentally kicking a power cord and cutting my local computer off.